brown-cs22/CS22-Lean-2023/readme.md

+# Brown CS22 Spring 2023: Lean project

-# Directions for setting up GitPod
+## Directions for setting up GitPod

 Before following these directions, you will need to sign up for a [GitHub account](https://github.com/)